Hwb Cyfle Flintshire Adult Day Care Centre

-The brief was to urgently replace an old outdated adult day care facility that had become very expensive to run and maintain.
-The adults attending the facility have a varying range of requirements from learning disabilities to profound disabilities.
-These needed a purpose designed facility which would lead to vastly improved experience and assist the care team to offer the highest quality of care.
+Users of the facility have a varying range of requirements from learning disabilities to profound disabilities.
+This required a purpose designed facility which would create a vastly improved experience and assist the care team in offering the highest quality of care.

 The building needed to be carefully designed to help staff to maintain safe working practices while safeguarding the dignity of users.
 These measures include larger toilets and changing facilities with hoists, sensory lights to aid stimulation and natural light throughout the building, along with larger doors and corridors for wheelchair access and turning.

 The building’s running costs also needed to be taken into consideration through energy efficiency and renewable technologies.

 The project had a strict budget of £4 million, and with a comprehensive list of requirements from stakeholders, it was evident from the start that an innovative design and value engineering would be required to deliver the project on budget without compromising the quality of the facilities needed.

 The original site for the single storey build was on a red flood zone and would have required significant spoil removal.

 In addition, the old facility had very expensive running costs due to the poorly insulated structure and out-dated mechanical and electrical installations.
 Reducing costs in use would be vital to free up resources to fund the provision of better care.